THE VFA PIONEER HISTORIES PROJECT

 JW: I see, you were not intimidated then either.

 AS: I think that’s the key.
 I wasn’t intimidated, and also because I was tall and I’m powerful.
 I have a lot of Viking blood in my genetics.
-I just had that shield maiden type of nature where contact doesn’t really frighten me, and so I was happy.
+I just had that shield maiden type of nature where conflict doesn’t really frighten me, and so I was happy.
 I still am really empathetic to women who have never had the freedom that I’ve had in my life.
 I sit and listen to them, I hear the stories, and it just makes me crazy.
 Infuriating.
-I raised my own daughter; she is right in my shoes.
+I raised my own daughter with the same belief and she is following in our shoes.
 She’s a filmmaker, and we’re both very strong feminists and we write scripts together.
 But again, that’s a little different down the line.
 We really believe in the power of women and when they find themselves, we know how strong and amazing they are.

 JW: Well, go on with when you started your business.